WordPress Vulnerability Database API

 All the information in this API is collected from different public sources, as mentioned before.

-If you are going to use the API in your site or in any data source, please link us and/or link the source.
+If you are going to use the API on your site or in any data source, please link to us and/or link the source.
 Not necessary, but it will help to maintain the project open and free.

-We usually work with EUPL v1.2 (GPL compatible) as WordPress.
+We usually work with EUPL v1.2 (GPL compatible), so we are compatible with WordPress.

 Privacy